 What role should the parent brand take on?
 Should it be in a supporting or leading role?
 What are the implications of these strategies on margins and preference and how does the company manage the cannibalization of the parent brand by the new offering?

 A Standard Solution

-While not a pure consumer brand by definition, it is interesting to look at how gasoline companies addressed the problem by adding modifiers to the base brand — super, plus, premium etc — and the effect that these offering have on the margins that they command.
-5.6% price difference from the base brand 11% price difference from the base brand These margins are rather modest increases from the base price of the parent brand.
+While not a pure consumer brand by definition, it is interesting to look at how gasoline companies address the problem by adding modifiers to the base brand — super, plus, premium etc — and the effect that these offering have on the margins that they command.
+A 5.6% price difference from the base brand to plus, an 11% price difference to premium from the base brand.
+These margins are rather modest increases.

 They simply see a quantifiable product improvement and their willingness to pay a premium will be in direct proportion to the quantifiable gains in efficacy.
 You don’t need a brand strategy to accomplish that.
 Infomercials accomplish that all the time.

 Gillette took a different point of view and Gillette has executed a superior brand strategy than the petrol industry when they launched the Mach3 brand.
 They did not walk away from the parent brand but they placed it in a supporting roll.
 Consumers knew the new products by their individual brand names i.e. Atra by Gillette.